davenkin/andy-springboot4-template/adr/014_testing_strategy.md

 #### Test external event handlers

-Unlike domain event handler tests which can be covered in controller tests, external event handlers should be tested in their own test files, as they are not triggered by our own controller APIs but by external systems.
+Unlike DomainEvent handler tests which can be covered in controller tests, external event handlers should be tested in their own test files, as they are not triggered by our own controller APIs but by external systems.

 1. Prepare data (usually by calling CommandService or Repository)
 2. Execute the EventHandler using `EventConsumer.consumeExternalEvent()`, do not call `EventHandler.handle()` directly as it's not end-to-end testing.
 3. Verify results
-4. If other domain events are further raised during the event consuming, you will still need to verify it using `latestEventFor()`
+4. If other DomainEvents are further raised during the event consuming, you will still need to verify it using `latestEventFor()`

 ```java
    @Test